tum-ens/urbs/OldExcelFile_Converter_Optimization.rst

             else:
                 error_list.append("No global sheet in the input sheet!")

-Because the list is an object its' functions including *.append()* can be called anywhere in the module.
+Because the list is an object its functions including *.append()* can be called anywhere in the module.

 ToDo
 ----